evolarjun/amr/docs/AMRFinder-3.0b.md

 ## Known bugs

-* Right now AMRFinder will only run on machines with 4 or more cores.
+* Right now AMRFinderPlus will only run on machines with 4 or more cores.
 This will be fixed in the release version.
 * The association between GFF lines and FASTA entries is fragile.
-AMRFinder works with NCBI produced GFF and protein files, but possibly not others.
+AMRFinderPlus works with NCBI produced GFF and protein files, but possibly not others.
 * Customers have sometimes had linking problems because of glibc versions and libcurl.
 Please let us know if you have problems.

 *NOTE:* The handling of threading is incomplete, this version will not run on machines with < 4 cores.